Looking for the best beer gardens in the UK? Check out our round-up of the best pubs with beer gardens and best beer gardens across London and the UK.

 The vast beer garden here, stretching between the Kennet River and the Kennet and Avon Canal and home to flowering shurbs, knobbly apple trees and dramatic willows, is the perfect place to unwind in the sunshine.
-During the summer, they open a dedicated outdoor bar and serve a wealth of bar snacks/picnic hampers, including must-try homemade sausage rolls.
+Their menu offers a good range of classic and modern dishes, and during the summer they open a dedicated outdoor bar.

 Hare & Hounds, Bath

 Head to the Hare & Hounds for the best views of Bath.
 Perched above the city, sit on the sunny terrace and you’ll be able to see down into the town and out across the Bath countryside.
 The food is great, too, with dishes such as honey-baked figs, slow-cooked pork belly and pub classics.

 The Free Trade Inn, Newcastle

 Beer ‘garden’ might be a strong term for this pub, but sit outside and you can enjoy great views of the river Tyne and many of Newcastle’s most iconic sights as you enjoy your beverage.
 Their beer range changes so frequently that it’s hard to keep up, but they regularly feature breweries such as Brooklyn.